-human rights or domestic law.
+Unfortunately, the "principles" of the anti-poverty strategy and "provincial interests" in the homelessness strategies do not reference any human rights obligations under international human rights or domestic law.
 Even the obligation to provide supports necessary for people with disabilities and obligations to address the needs of groups facing discrimination, which are existing legal obligations under human rights legislation and the Canadian Charter of Rights and Freedoms are affirmed only as "principles."
 There is no acknowledgement that these are human rights, and no reference to mechanisms by which they can be claimed and enforced.

-The emphasis in the existing strategies on the need for evidence-based, measurable goals and on community consultation and collaboration is compatible with the rights-based approaches to housing and anti-poverty strategies recommended to Canadian governments by United Nations bodies.
-13 In Ontario's strategies, however, indicators and targets remain aspirational, with no meaningful accountability mechanisms in place to ensure that decisions which run contrary to these commitments can be reviewed or that necessary policies and program changes will be implemented to attain the stated targets.
+The emphasis in the existing strategies on the need for evidence-based, measurable goals and on community consultation and collaboration is compatible with the rights-based approaches to housing and anti-poverty strategies recommended to Canadian governments by United Nations bodies (United Nations Office of the High Commissioner for Human Rights, 2006).
+In all provincial/territorial strategies, however, indicators and targets remain aspirational, with no meaningful accountability mechanisms in place to ensure that decisions which run contrary to these commitments can be reviewed or that necessary policies and program changes will be implemented to attain the stated targets.

-C. Aspirational Targets or Human Rights Obligations?
+Aspirational Targets or Human Rights Obligations?

 The distinction between governmental aspirations and human rights obligations is critical to assessing whether anti-poverty and housing strategies comply with international human rights law.
 This distinction has been central to UN human rights bodies' concerns about the status of social rights in Canadian provinces.
-In all of its periodic reviews of Canada dating back to 1993, the CESCR has stressed that the right to adequate housing, food, and an adequate standard of living must not be reduced to mere policy objectives.
-The CESCR has that Covenant rights "be enforceable within provinces and territories through legislation or policy measures, and that independent and appropriate monitoring and adjudication mechanisms be established".
-15
+In all of its periodic reviews of Canada dating back to 1993, the CESCR has stressed that the right to adequate housing, food, and an adequate standard of living must not be reduced to mere policy objectives (United Nations Committee on Economic, Social and Cultural Rights, 1998).
+The CESCR has that Covenant rights "be enforceable within provinces and territories through legislation or policy measures, and that independent and appropriate monitoring and adjudication mechanisms be established" (United Nations Committee on Economic, Social and Cultural Rights, 2006).